 “Customer is entitled to request refunds under the Money-Back Guarantee Policy provisions of the FedEx Service Guide for all FedEx Ground services.”

 “Customer is entitled to request refunds pursuant to the Money-Back Guarantee Policy provisions of the FedEx Service Guide for all FedEx Express services.”

 If you see the above wording, you do not have a waiver and you are entitled to request refunds for late packages.
 But if you see the wording below, you cannot get any refunds.

-As a shipper you need to pay close attention to this as the waiver can get slipped into the agreement and waive your right to refunds for 1-5% of your entire transportation spend.
-The over cost of transportation impacts businesses in everyday operations.
+As a shipper, you need to pay close attention to this as the waiver can get slipped into the agreement and waive your right to refunds for 1-5% of your entire transportation spend.
+The true cost of transportation impacts businesses in everyday operations.